Nisarg221B/Notes/random learning/ION prep/HR questions.md

 3. **Which location do you prefer and why**

-I would prefer pune first as its very near to my home state + its very convenient for me to visit my parents if need be. second is delhi gurugram as it has really powerful vibes and I strive in it.
+I would prefer pune first as its very near to my home state + its very convenient for me to visit my parents if need be. second is delhi, gurugram as it has really powerful vibes and I strive in it.

 4. **Why do you want to apply to a non-tech role**